apokharn/hire-sentiment/README.md

 ## Features

 - Job posting and management for recruiters
-- **AI-Powered Candidate Search** - Intelligent candidate matching using OpenAI GPT models
+- **AI-Powered Candidate Search** - Intelligent candidate matching using Ollama Llama3
-- **AI Chat Assistant** - Free AI-powered chat assistant for intelligent conversation and context understanding
+- **AI Chat Assistant** - Free AI-powered chat assistant using Ollama Llama3 for intelligent conversation
 - Real-time candidate analysis with relevance scoring and insights
 - User authentication and profiles
 - Interactive dashboards for both applicants and recruiters